Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

 1. It Activates the Reward Center in Your Brain

-A study about the effects of giving was conducted by a U.S. university professor.
+A U.S. university professor conducted a study about the effects of giving.
 It demonstrated that giving creates a pleasurable response in the brain.
 This response is just like that produced by psychotropic drugs and other pleasurable stimuli.

 2. It Improves Life Satisfaction

 Giving results in the release of oxytocin.
-It's a hormone that induces feelings of warmth, euphoria, and connection to others.
+It's a hormone that induces warmth, euphoria, and connection to others.
 Some think that this is why giving also promotes gratitude in the giver.

 There are several neurological mechanisms involved in giving.
 Data has shown that people who donate time, money, or gifts report higher life satisfaction than those who haven't.
 The more generous you are, the more you'll enjoy your own life, so get out there and give!